 This is also an ideal solution if you want to use alkaline water for more than drinking but cooking too (Read: Here is The BEST Alkaline Water Machine (With PROOF!)).

-Drinking Alkaline Eater Side Effects?
+Drinking Alkaline Water Side Effects?

-This can create an unpleasant side effect on your body if your pH is thrown off balance.
 Included effects are: urinary tract issues, bladder infections and hypertension.

-However, this is in extreme cases and unlikely to happen if you only drink a modest amount of alkaline water.
+However, this is in extreme cases and unlikely to happen if you only drink a modest amount of water.

 One suggestion is to regularly switch between drinking normal filtered water to alkaline water just in case.